 Since 2015, I have been a Preceptor with the Harvard College Writing Program, where I teach philosophy-based writing classes for first-year students.
-I've taught versions on The Narrative Self and Existentialism, and am now developing one on Civil Disobedience.
+I've taught versions on The Narrative Self, Existentialism, Philosophical Films, and am now developing one on Civil Disobedience.
 I have been awarded Certificates of Excellence in Teaching by the Bok Center for both in-person and online classes.
 I also teach Introduction to Philosophy for Harvard Extension School each fall (and am adding Intro. to Ethics this spring) to a wide variety of students, including working adults, full-time degree candidates, home-schooled high schoolers, military personnel, clergy, community college instructors, MBAs, and retirees.
 I have recently joined the Tufts Department of Philosophy as a part-time Lecturer as well.

 I studied philosophy and English at Williams College and received my Ph.D. in philosophy from Boston University in 2014, working at the Harvard Book Store in between.
 After my doctorate, I remained at BU for a year as a Lecturer, teaching introductory classes in ethics and the history of philosophy, as well as 300-level seminars on ancient philosophy.
 I've also held fellowships at the University of Cambridge and the Institut für die Wissenschaften vom Menschen in Vienna, studied English and education for a year in Bath, England, and spent two summers at the German Language School at Middlebury College.